 Animation of the Epic of Gilgamesh

 The good news for history (and mythos) enthusiasts is that back in 2008, Sean Goodison created an animated comic for his final year project while studying computer graphic design.
-This niftily created animated short encompasses the core story of the Epic of Gilgamesh in all its ten-minutes of glory.
+This niftily created animated short encompasses the core story of the Epic of Gilgamesh in all its ten minutes of glory.

 Epic of Gilgamesh – Sung in Sumerian

-And since we talked about the origins of the epic, few ancient Mesopotamian bards and scholars might have still sung some of Gilgamesh’s heroic exploits in Sumerian.
+And since we talked about the origins of the epic, a few ancient Mesopotamian bards and scholars might have still sung some of Gilgamesh’s heroic exploits in Sumerian.
 To that end, Canadian musician Peter Pringle presented his version of the Epic of Gilgamesh in ancient Sumerian, with the video covering the opening lines of the epic poem.
 According to the musician –

 What you hear in this video are a few of the opening lines of part of the epic poem, accompanied only by a long-neck, three-string, Sumerian lute known as a “gish-gu-di”.
 The instrument is tuned to G – G – D, and although it is similar to other long neck lutes still in use today (the tar, the setar, the saz, etc.), the modern instruments are low tension and strung with fine steel wire.

-The ancient long neck lutes (such as the Egyptian “nefer“) were strung with gut and behaved slightly differently.
+The ancient long neck lutes (such as the Egyptian “nefer“) were strung with the gut and behaved slightly differently.
 The short-neck lute known as the “oud” is strung with gut/nylon, and its sound has much in common with the ancient long-neck lute although the oud is not a fretted instrument and its strings are much shorter (about 25 inches or 63 cm) as compared to 32 inches (82 cm) on a long-neck instrument.